CoverRight’s Mission and Editorial Guidelines.

 Coverage Under Medicare Part D

-Beneficiaries must go through the list of medications covered under Part D carefully to understand possible cost-sharing requirements like copayments or deductibles.
+Beneficiaries must carefully review the list of medications covered under Part D to understand possible cost-sharing requirements, such as copayments or deductibles.

 Factors Affecting Medicare Coverage for Medical Procedures